-Patricia Gurin serves as Research Director for The Program on Intergroup Relations.
+Patricia Gurin serves as Research Director for IGR.
 Dr. Gurin's is one of the nation’s pre-eminent scholars on the benefits of structured interactions in intergroup.
-Her innovative ideas, her respect for academic and student affairs as mutually supportive entities; and her mentoring of younger scholars and students set her apart.
-Dr. Gurin's commitment to IGR includes her support, mentoring, and collaboration with IGR over many years, as well as her current endeavors as Research Director.
+The Gurin Certificate of Merit is reflective of her innovative ideas, her respect for academic and student affairs as mutually supportive entities, and her mentoring of younger scholars and students.
+Dr. Gurin's commitment to IGR includes her support, guidance, and collaboration with IGR over many years, as well as her current endeavors as Research Director.

 - Students may request consideration of other courses on social diversity or social justice topics.

 Graduate Student Criteria:

 Certificates will be awarded to persons who have completed at least 5 intergroup relations-related “experiences.”
 Typically, 1 experience = 1 semester of active, engaged participation.
 These 5 experiences must include 2 semesters of facilitation with IGR (which counts as 2 out of the 5 experiences).

 Five facilitation experiences may include: serving as a Graduate Student Instructor for training ALA 320 or practicum ALA 321, at least 30-hours of experience in CommonGround facilitation, or Summer Youth Dialogues social justice fellow.